zaboople/essay/Software/ORM2-RDM2.md

+# The Rich Domain Model

+Ah, the Rich Domain Model, and its presumably wretched cousin, the "Anemic" Domain Model.
+Let's begin with... a play.

-# The Kingdom of the Riches of Domain Models: A One-Act Play
+## The Kingdom of the Riches of Domain Models: A One-Act Play

 Narrator: The collective "we" has been asked to implement a new business process involving payments and invoices, and we've gone out in search of answers.
 Our first encounter is with Invoice Person, who authored the famous Invoice class, which mirrors invoice data from our database.
 Let's see what he has to say...